Hello World in Java on Windows

 - Tests that the installation succeeded by compiling and executing TestIntroCS.java.

-- Delete your C:\Users\username\introcs folder (but save any of the .java files you created, if desired).
+- Delete the C:\Users\<username>\introcs directory (but save any of the .java files you created, if desired).

 - Delete these additions from your PATH environment variable.